mattermost/mattermost-handbook/operations/messaging-and-math/content-marketing/video-content.md

 * (Optional) Internal stakeholders, e.g. a developer who gave a presentation on an upcoming feature
 * (Optional) External stakeholders, e.g. a customer who participates in a video case study

-## Preparing Finished Videos for Publication
+## Preparing finished videos for publication

 Mattermost videos are hosted on YouTube, which has a very simple upload workflow.
 Upload the video via YouTube Studio and include the following metadata: